You might be wondering, can I really learn how to start a blog in five easy steps? The answer is yes! It’s really that simple.

 - Your plan is to sell products on your site

-I quickly made the painful realization that I was going to have to pay a web designer to move my site from Wix to Self-Hosted WordPress, or WordPress.org.
-Sigh.
+Unfortunately, I soon made the painful realization that I was going to have to pay a web designer to move my site from Wix to Self-Hosted Wordpress, or WordPress.org.
+BIG sigh.

 Step Three: Choose a hosting provider